Basic Stage Usage¶

 "System: Processing user request...",

-"User input received"
+"User input received.",

 )

-async def get_user_query():
+async def get_user_query() -> str:

-return "What is the weather like today?"
+return "What's the weather like today?"

-prompting_stage = Stage.prompting_completion(
+prompted_stage = Stage.prompting_completion(

 get_user_query,